Trying to Quit Coffee – Here’s the Secret

 - Important for the adrenal gland and thyroid gland

-- Precursor to skin pigment (vitiligo connection?)
+- Precursor to skin pigment

-START with Nutrition and Tyrosine foods
+START with Morning sun, good nutrition and Tyrosine foods

 Eat tyrosine foods if you want to kick your addictions, improve your mood, have better energy, and improve your ability to deal with stress.